 Other causes of injury aren’t as visible.
 Instead of happening right away, these injuries result from months or years of playing a sport.
 Minor damages add up over time and result in wear to the cartilage of the knee, small tears in the ligaments, wear to the bones, and other such problems.
 This can happen in any sport – even golf.
 In some ways, these injuries are worse because the player doesn’t realize the extent of the problem until after plenty of damage is done.
 This prevents the early correction of form.

-The chiropractor’s main focus is typical to get all of the injured parts, along with the surrounding tissues, working together as a balanced unit.
+The chiropractor’s main focus is typically to get all of the injured parts, along with the surrounding tissues, working together as a balanced unit.
 In limb injuries, this typically starts with the manipulation of the affected bones.
 This will be done over several sessions so that the process isn’t painful.

 Typically, the bones of the knee are targeted with the intent to move them into a healthy position so that healing is promoted and further damage is prevented.
 Since the muscles, tendons, and ligaments of the area will normally be tense from the body’s automatic attempts to immobilize the damaged knee, therapeutic massage may be added to loosen them up.
 This type of massage allows for easier re-alignment, improves circulation, and temporarily reduces pain.